2021–22 Iowa State Cyclones men's basketball team

-The 2021–22 Iowa State Cyclones men's basketball team represents Iowa State University during the 2021–22 NCAA Division I men's basketball season.
-The Cyclones are coached by T. J. Otzelberger, who is in his first season as head coach, and ninth season at Iowa State.
-They play their home games at Hilton Coliseum in Ames, Iowa as members of the Big 12 Conference.
+The 2021–22 Iowa State Cyclones men's basketball team represented Iowa State University during the 2021–22 NCAA Division I men's basketball season.
+The Cyclones were coached by T. J. Otzelberger, who is in his first season as head coach, and ninth season at Iowa State.
+They played their home games at Hilton Coliseum in Ames, Iowa as members of the Big 12 Conference.

 The Cyclones started the season 12–0, good for one of the best starts in school history, including being crowned the champion of the NIT Season Tip-Off with wins over 25th-ranked Xavier and 9th-ranked Memphis.
 In Otzelberger's first season as head coach he claimed the best start to an Iowa State coaching career by winning his first 10 games, ultimately winning his first 12 games before losing at home to #1 Baylor to end his unbeaten start at Iowa State.